Table of Contents

 Let’s try and unpack all of it.

 Every state has its own regulatory body overlooking the medical marijuana program.
 In the case of Arkansas, it is the Arkansas Department of Health.
-This regulatory authority is also responsible for handing out cannabis cards to patients as well as caregivers.
+This regulatory authority is also responsible for handing out cannabis cards to patients as well as caregivers, ensuring that individuals have access to the care they need.
 When it comes to dispensing and growing the Arkansas Alcoholic Beverage Control Division takes center stage.
-Additionally, there is also an Arkansas Medical Marijuana Commission in place to regulate the licensing of dispensaries and all the cultivation facilities.
+Additionally, there is also an Arkansas Medical Marijuana Commission in place to regulate the licensing of dispensaries and all cultivation facilities, promoting safety and self-care within the industry.
 This is a subset of the beverage control division and does not function as an independent body.

 So, as per the law, there are only 8 existing cultivators in the state.
 No more licenses can be handed out unless the existing cultivators fail to meet dispensary requirements.
 This has not happened yet and it did lead to a lawsuit when new licenses were about to be handed out.